-At year end, the School District had \$9,253,267 of U.S. Treasury investments with a maturity dates of February and April 2027.
+At year end, the School District had \$52,626,443 of U.S. Treasurys investments with maturity dates ranging from October 2023 to April 2027.

 Credit Risk

 State law limits investments in commercial paper to the top two ratings issued by nationally recognized statistical rating organizations.
 The School District's investment policy does not further limit its investment choices.
 The School District's investments are not subject to credit risk.